leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

     3. An abstract class to be inherited by all the others that access the database.
 It is an application of the __active record__ design pattern.
     4. Two example subclasses are provided.
-One for a product and one for a admin, both are subclasses of the database one (active record).
+One for a product and one for an admin, both are subclasses of the database one (active record).
     5. The code is heavly documented (JSDoc) and HTML generation is preconfigured.
     6. General and validation functions that can be easily reused in other